ufs-community/uwtools/docs/sections/user_guide/cli/mode_rocoto.rst

     $  uw rocoto realize --input-file rocoto.yaml --output-file rocoto.xml -q
     $

-  The contents of ``rocoto.xml`` are unchnaged from the previous example.
+  The contents of ``rocoto.xml`` are unchanged from the previous example.

 * For increased verbosity realizing a YAML file to a file named ``rocoto.xml``: